 A resident company, or a New Zealand company that has elected to join the Australian imputation system, may pay or credit you with a franked dividend.
-Franked dividends can be either fully franked - meaning that the whole dividend carries a franking credit - or partly franked - meaning that only part of the dividend carries a franking credit.
+Dividends can be fully franked (meaning that the whole amount of the dividend carries a franking credit) or partly franked (meaning that the dividend has a franked amount and an unfranked amount) The dividend statement or distribution statement you receive from the company paying the franked dividend must state the amount of the franking credit and the amounts of the franked and unfranked parts of the dividend.